Tuscany, From The Sea to Siena - and Beyond

 The climate of Italy is very varied - from the glaciers of the Alps - to the subtropical coasts of the Mediterranean Sea.
 At this time of the year the weather in Tuscany is usually very pleasant, we can expect average temperature of 21C (70F) during the central hours of the day and the mornings & evenings around 10-15C (50-59F).

-Waterside location at Porto Santo Stefano (Monte Argentario), a charming agriturismo near Siena - and finally, in the tufa area - an ancient 11th century castle now a boutique hotel, in the small and incredibly situated hill town of Sorano.
+Waterside location at Porto Santo Stefano (Monte Argentario); a charming agriturismo near Siena, in the tufa area in an ancient 11th century castle now a boutique hotel; in the small and incredibly situated hill town of Sorano - and finally in the deightful hill top town of Casperia, in Lazio.

 Porto S. Stefano is on a unique island connected to the mainland by sand bars, with the beautiful La Maremma Natural Park and Giglio Island close by.